codyd51/axle/README.md

 <p align="center"><img src="screenshots/boot.png"></p>

 axle is a small **UNIX-like** hobby operating system.
 Everything used within axle is **implemented from the ground up**, aside from the bootloader, for which we use GRUB. axle is a **multiboot compliant** kernel. axle runs C on 'bare metal' in freestanding mode, meaning even the C standard library is not included.
-A subset of the C standard library is implemented within axle's kernel, and a userspace version is planned. axle is mainly **interfaced through a shell**.
+A subset of the C standard library is implemented within axle's kernel, and a userspace is provided through a **Newlib port**. axle is mainly **interfaced through a shell**.

 <p align="center"><img src="screenshots/startup.png"></p>